RichDev76/statement-service-platform/docs/Architecture_Overview.md

     - Constructs a **download URL** like:
         - `/api/v1/statements/download/{fileName}?expires=<epochSeconds>&signature=<token>`
 4. The generated link is returned to the caller, which may send it to the customer.
-5. `AuditService` records link creation as part of the overall audit trail (depending on design).
+5. `AuditService` records link creation as part of the overall audit trail.

 #### 3. Download Statement via Signed Link